opensyria/blockchain/docs/GETTING_STARTED.md

 You've learned how to:

-- ✅ Install and build Open Syria blockchain
+- ✅ Install and build OpenSyria blockchain
 - ✅ Initialize a node and check status
 - ✅ Create wallets
 - ✅ Mine blocks